EducationEducationEducation

 The content is essential preparation for the practical component.

-Participants should allow at least 10 hours to complete the eLearning package.
+Participants should allow approximately 10 hours to complete the eLearning package.

 Content includes: